 Splitting the service into these three strands is a good idea, as long as you know what you want to watch.
 And that is both the beauty of this service and the frustrating side.
 Play it right and you can pay for the Entertainment Pass when all the big-ticket shows are on.
 Play it wrong and you could be paying for a month of content you don't really want.

 The same goes for movies.
-Time your buy-in correctly and you can take big advantage of the broadcaster's comprehensive Hollywood deals, goggleboxing everything from Mandela to Paranormal Activity: The Marked Ones.
+Time your buy-in correctly and you can take big advantage of the broadcaster's comprehensive Hollywood deals, goggleboxing everything from Guardians of the Galaxy to The Grand Budapest Hotel.

 Films here inevitably appear before they land on rival services such as Netflix and Amazon, and shortly after the DVD/Blu-ray release window.

 Content for movies is themed by genre: Disney, All-Time Greats, Action, Comedy, Family, Crime and Thriller, Sci-Fi, Horror, Drama, Romance, Indie and Classics.
-Now TV also curates special Collections, such as War, Christmas (when it's that time of the year) and also gets actors and actresses to curate lists of their best movies.
+Now TV also curates special Collections, such as Monsters, War and Christmas (when it's that time of the year), and also gets actors and actresses to curate lists of their best movies.

 As explained above, the monthly entertainment pass is £6.99.
 This is up from £4.99 when it was first announced.
 Where it used to be the cheapest on-demand premium service announced it is now aligned price-wise with its rivals.

-The service offers recent transmissions of some of Sky's biggest shows, including The Blacklist, The Leftovers and Modern Family.
+The service offers recent transmissions of some of Sky's biggest shows, including The Blacklist, Fortitude and Modern Family.

 There's also a healthy selection of boxsets to gorge on.
-These include (but this is one of the most variable parts of the service) Boardwalk Empire, Lost, Justified and The West Wing.
+These include (but this is one of the most variable parts of the service) Game Of Thrones, Penny Dreadful and Mad Men.
+This list is ever-changing though, depending on things that fall out of season.
+So it is always worth checking the Now TV website to see if anything takes your fancy from month to month.

-While you can watch live streams of select channels (Sky One, Sky Atlantic, Sky Living, Sky Arts, MTV, Fox, Discovery, Disney, Gold and Comedy Central) not all programming appears, due to rights limitations.
+While you can watch live streams of select channels, not all programming appears, due to rights limitations.
 Similarly, boxset availability will churn.

 Typically users have two ways to catch hot shows, either as they're broadcast or from the On Demand library; featured programmes tend to appear within 24 hours of transmission.